RdCargo/Cargo-WP/readme.txt

 Cargo Deliveries and Pickups plugin you can connect your WooCommerce store to Cargo & Cargo BOX.
 The plugin allows users to create, assign shipments to orders, and receive real-time delivery locations to your user checkout.
 This helps businesses to streamline their shipping processes and provide better customer success.

+Our plugin functions by integrating with a third-party service, CARGO, which specializes in local deliveries management and tracking.
+This integration allows the plugin to offer features such as creating new shipments, checking the status of existing shipments, and providing real-time updates.

+We use [CARGO API](https://cargo11.docs.apiary.io/) in order to integrate woocommerce to cargo.
+Our [PRIVACY POLICY](https://cargo.co.il/privacy-policy-2/)

 == Frequently Asked Questions ==

 == Screenshots ==